wcl-csskysea/wcl-infra/ansible/roles/wcl-zabbix-scripts/README.md

 Example Playbook
 ----------------

-Just include role wcl-zabbix-custom-scripts to the playbook.
+Just include role wcl-zabbix-scripts to the playbook.

     - hosts: all
       sudo: true